-(1) To hear and decide appeals from any order, requirement, decision, or determination made by the administrative agency in the enforcement of this Article or of any ordinance adopted pursuant thereto;
+(1) To hear and decide appeals from any order, requirement, decision, or determination made by the administrative agency in the enforcement of this Article.

-(2) To hear and decide special exceptions to the terms of the ordinance upon which such board may be required to pass under such ordinance;
+(2) To hear and decide special use permits upon which such board may be required to pass under such ordinance.

 § 63-34.
 Judicial review.